The Best Calligraphy Pens – Buyers Guide

 Choosing the Best Pen

 Choosing the best calligraphy pen depends on your experience, writing style, the type of calligraphy you do and personal preference.
 Start with a kit with a range of nibs and/or brushes and see what suits you best.
-Once you have a few hours under your belt you can then move on to the more advanced tools for some really stunning calligraphy.
+Once you have a few hours under your belt you can then move on to the more advanced tools to start creating some really stunning calligraphy.

 Which Calligraphy Pens Are Best for Which Style?